crjimene/swarm_gpt/README.md

 </table>

 ## Simulations
+Access to OpenAI's ChatGPT GPT4o model is required.
+1. The ants simulation files are in the `ants` folder.
+There are two NetLogo scripts: `AntColony_Hybrid_LLM_Rulebased.nlogo` runs the hybrid model (LLM + NetLogo), whereas the `AntColony_LLM_Only.nlogo` runs the purely LLM-controlled model.
+2. The flocking simulations are in the `birds` folder.
+The NetLogo script `bird_flocking_hybrid_llm_rulebased.nlogo` runs the hybrid model.

+The pure NetLogo models are already included in the main NetLogo program.
+The `.txt` in the folders show the prompt evolution and fine-tuning during the simulations.

 ## Plotting
 The folders `ants` and `birds` contain Python scripts for plotting and the results as csv files.
 To reproduce the plots from the manuscript: